puppetlabs/puppet-instruqt-tracks/pe-501-lab-2-1-create-a-control-repository-pipeline/01-create-a-control-repository-pipeline/assignment.md

 slug: create-a-control-repository-pipeline
 id: nchvmmpwwi6q
 type: challenge
-title: Create a Control Repository Pipeline
+title: Create a control repository pipeline
-teaser: Set up a control repo, and then set up a main and regexp pipeline for the control repo you built.
+teaser: Set up a control repo, and then set up a main and regexp pipeline for that control repo.
 notes:
 - type: text
   contents: |-